-and why image optimization is important for SEO
+And why image optimization is essential for SEO

 While photos and graphics help make your website content more attractive and engaging to users, images can also provide search engines with contextual information.
-And when images are optimized it helps pages load faster, which in turn increases user engagement and therefore search engine rankings.
+And when images are optimized, it allows pages to load faster, which in turn increases user engagement and, therefore, search engine rankings.

 So, what is image optimization anyway?

-Image optimization the process of creating and delivering images in a format, size, and resolution that results in a high-quality image for the humans visiting the page while also increasing engagement and interaction.
-Providing information about the images via the name and alt text is also necessary so that search engines can index them and understand the page context.
+Image optimization is creating and delivering images in a format, size, and resolution that results in a high-quality image for the humans visiting the page while increasing engagement and interaction.
+Information about the photos via the name and alt text is also necessary so that search engines can index them and understand the page’s context.

-When the size of images is reduced without compromising quality, page load times improve and, subsequently, website visitor experience improves too.
-Improved user experience and interactions with your site have a positive impact on search engine rankings, which further improves customer engagement, conversions, and customer retention.
+When the size of images is reduced without compromising quality, page load times improve, and, subsequently, website visitor experience improves too.
+Improving you website user experience positively impacts search engine rankings, further enhancing customer engagement, conversions, and customer retention.

 Now that you see how your website visitor experience and search engine rankings go hand in hand, here are some quick tips for optimizing images for your website: